mohanmaheshkambhammettu/linkedin-easy-apply-bot/README.md

 ## Features

-- Logs in manually to avoid detection
+- Logs in manually to avoid compilance and term issues
 - Applies to `Easy Apply` jobs
 - Uploads your resume
 - Fills phone number